eliasenseirb/DRL-MachineIntelligence/README.md

 ## Assumed Environment
 - Ubuntu 20.04
+- Ubuntu 18.04

-(Maybe other versions are available ecause we use docker)
+(Maybe other versions are available because we use docker)

 ## Requirements
 - docker